micwallace/wallacepos/README.md

 # WallacePOS
-## An intuitive & modern web based POS system
+## An Intuitive Modern Web based POS System
 ![logo](https://wallacepos.com/images/wallacepos_logo_600.png)

 WallacePOS uses the power of the modern web to provide an easy to use & extensible POS system.